Frances Browne: Later life and posthumous controversy

-After her move to London, Browne wrote frequently for the Religious Tract Society's periodicals The Leisure Hour and The Sunday at Home.
+In London, Browne wrote frequently for the Religious Tract Society's periodicals The Leisure Hour and The Sunday at Home.
 One of those in The Leisure Hour was "1776: a tale of the American War of Independence", which appeared on the centenary of that event in 1876.
 As well as describing some of the revolutionary events, it is a love story and beautifully illustrated.
 Her last piece of writing was a poem called "The Children's Day", which appeared in The Sunday at Home in 1879.

 Frances Browne died on 21 August 1879 at 19 St John's Grove, Richmond upon Thames.
-She was buried in Richmond Cemetery on 25 August 1879.
+She left all of her assets, which amounted to less than £100, to her companion Emma Eliza Hickman.
+She was buried in Richmond Old Burial Ground on 25 August 1879.